-UBS (Lux) Bond Fund - Full Cycle Asian Bond (USD)
+UBS (Lux) Bond Fund - Asia Flexible (USD)

-The actively managed sub-fund is suitable for investors who wish to invest in a diversified portfolio of bonds issued primarily in Asia ex Japan that is adapted to economic and financial market cycles in terms of interest rate risk and credit risk by means of derivatives.
-Investors should have a medium level of risk tolerance.
+The actively managed sub-fund is suitable for investors who wish to invest in a sub-fund which promotes environmental and/or social characteristics, as well as a diversified portfolio of bonds issued mainly in the region Asia ex Japan.
+The interest rate and credit risk is adapted to economic and financial market cycles using derivatives.